KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

   - **explanation**: Once it's
-    at the desired orientation and it has mostly zeroed the rotational velocity, it's trying to hold it there with microadjustments to the controls, and those microadjustments are "too tight".
+    at the desired orientation and it has mostly zeroed the rotational velocity, it's trying to hold it there with micro-adjustments to the controls, and those micro-adjustments are "too tight".

 - **problem**: The vessel is having a hard time holding on to its ``lock steering`` direction during a burn when you have physics